Driver Electronics and PCB Design

-End-to-end high-voltage electronics architecture and PCB implementation for untethered electrohydraulic robots.
+Miniature driver electronics and PCB implementation for untethered electrohydraulic robotic systems.

 Outcome